mariocosttaa/dev-portofolio/README.md

 ### Data Structure

 All content is stored in JSON files organized by language:
-- `personal.json` - Personal information
+- 📄 `personal.json` - Personal information (name, title, description, stats)
-- `projects.json` - Projects (featured & open source)
+- 🚀 `projects.json` - Projects (featured & open source)
-- `experience.json` - Work experience & education
+- 💼 `experience.json` - Work experience & education
-- `skills.json` - Skills & expertise
+- 🛠️ `skills.json` - Skills & expertise categories
-- `contact.json` - Contact information
+- 📧 `contact.json` - Contact information and methods
-- `navigation.json` - Navigation links
+- 🧭 `navigation.json` - Navigation links

 ### Adding Content

 1. Edit the appropriate JSON file in `src/data/{lang}/`
-2. Follow the existing structure
+2. Follow the existing structure (see `DATA_STRUCTURE.md` for details)
-3. The changes will be reflected immediately
+3. The changes will be reflected immediately in development mode
+4. For production, rebuild the application

+### Multilingual Data

+Each language has its own data directory:
+- `src/data/en/` - English content
+- `src/data/pt/` - Portuguese content

+This allows for complete localization of all content, not just UI strings.

 ---